-Governance Our Board is responsible for dealing with risks and opportunities associated with climate change. pages 50 to 54 All management positions share the responsibility of assessing and managing relevant climate-related risks and opportunities.
-Strategy We have identified a range of short, medium and long-term climate-related risks and opportunities. page 36, 38 and 68 Climate-related risks and opportunities are taken into account within our annual strategic and financial planning.
-We look at a 1.5°C scenario alongside our business strategy and are committed to emissions reduction targets.
-Risk management Climate-related risks are integrated into our risk assessment process and are assessed using our risk framework. pages 36 to 44 Climate-related risks are reviewed by the Board and monitored regularly by the sustainability committee.
+Governance Our Board is responsible for dealing with risks and opportunities associated with climate change. pages 50 to 53 All management positions share the responsibility of assessing and managing relevant climate-related risks and opportunities.
+Strategy We have identified a range of short, medium and long-term climate-related risks and opportunities. pages 36, 38 and 63 Climate-related risks and opportunities are taken into account within our business, strategy and financial planning.
+We look at a 1.5°C scenario alongside our business strategy and our committed to bold emissions reduction targets.
+Risk management Climate-related risks are integrated into our risk assessment process and are assessed using our risk framework. pages 36 to 44 Climate-related risks are reviewed by the Board and monitored regularly by the Sustainability Committee.
 We have thorough processes in place for assessing and managing climate- related risks, which are integrated into our overall risk management framework.
-Metrics and Targets We have several climate-related targets in line with our 1.5°C scenario, which have a range of metrics to ensure we are meeting our targets. page 9 and pages 65 to 67 We monitor our Scope 1, Scope 2 and Scope 3 GHG emissions, and the related risks.
-We have a range of stretching KPIs to help us manage climate-related risks and opportunities and performance against targets.
+Metrics and Targets We have several climate-related targets in line with our 1.5°C scenario, which have a range of metrics to ensure we are meeting our targets. pages 9 and 61 to 63 We monitor our Scope 1, Scope 2 and Scope 3 GHG emissions, and the related risks.
+We have a range of stretching KPIs to help us managed climate-related risks and opportunities and performance against targets.